-In this work we propose a sampling method to compute the posterior distribution that arrises in sequential Bayesian inference problems.
+In this work we propose a sampling method to compute the posterior distribution that arises in sequential Bayesian inference problems.
 The method is based on SMCS, which seeks to generate weighted samples from the posterior in a sequential manner and, specifically, we propose to construct the forward kernel in SMCS using an EnKF framework and also derive a backward kernel associated to it.
 With numerical examples, we demonstrate that the EnKF-SMCS method can often yield more accurate estimations than the direct use of either SMCS or EnKF for a class of problems.
 We believe that the method can be useful in a large range of realworld parameter estimation problems where data becomes available sequentially in time.

 Some extensions and improvements of the EnKF-SMCS algorithm are possible.
 First in this work we focus on problems with a sequential structure, but we expect that the method can be applied to batch-inference problems (where the data are available and used for inference altogether) as well.
-In fact, many batch inference problems can be artificially "sequentialized" by some data tempering treatments [17] and, consequently, the EnKF-SMCS algorithm can be applied in these scanrios.
+In fact, many batch inference problems can be artificially "sequentialized" by some data tempering treatments [17] and, consequently, the EnKF-SMCS algorithm can be applied in these scenarios.
 In this respect, combining data tempering methods and the EnKF-SMCS method to address batch inference problems can be a highly interesting research problem.
 Second, as has been discussed previously, the proposed method relies on the assumption that the posterior distributions do not deviate strongly from being Gaussian.
 For problems with highly nonlinear models, the posterior distributions may depart far from Gaussian, and as result the kernels obtained with the EnKF method may not be effective for SMCS.
-In this case, the performance of the EnKF-SMCS method may be improved by approximating the posterior with a mixture distribution (e.g. [23,33]).
+In this case, the performance of the EnKF-SMCS method may be improved by approximating the posterior with a mixture distribution (e.g. [23,34]).
 Finally, as the method is based on an EnKF scheme, it requires that the observation noise is additive Gaussian.
-We believe that such a requirement can be relaxed by borrowing the ideas of some meth-
+In the EnKF literature, a number of methods have been developed to deal with non-Gaussian observations.
+One simple approach is to calculate the Kalman gain matrix using the sample covariance between $u_t$ and $y_t$ [24], and another example is the EnKF variant proposed in [28].
+In principle, all these ideas can be used in our method to construct the EnKF forward kernel, and to this end an important question is how to effectively incorporate them in the EnKF-SMCS framework.
+We plan to investigate these issues in the future.